This page was most recently updated on May 8th, 2025

 C. To provide and maintain social and meeting facilities for the use of the Court, its members, its affiliates, and their guests, which may include holding appropriate beverage, food, and other licenses in accordance with the laws of the State of Colorado and any local authorities of any governmental entity;

-H. To engage in any activity approved by the Board of Advisors which does not violate or interfere with either the laws of the state of Colorado relating to non-profit organizations or these By-Laws and to do anything which any non-profit corporation may do in the state of Colorado or elsewhere in accordance with the law.
+H. To engage in any activity approved by the Board of Advisors that does not violate or interfere with either the laws of the state of Colorado relating to non-profit organizations or these By-Laws and to do anything that any non-profit corporation may do in the state of Colorado or elsewhere in accordance with the law;

 I. To do anything necessary or proper for the accomplishment of these purposes.